@purveyors/cli

 • Run purvey auth status to confirm both session health and current role before scripting against viewer-only or member-only commands.

-• Use purvey manifest when a wrapper needs the machine-readable contract directly.
-Use purvey context when a human or model should read the dense reference text first.
+• Use purvey manifest when a wrapper needs the preferred machine-readable contract.
+Use purvey context when a human or model should read the dense reference text first, or use purvey context --json / --pretty when an existing caller needs manifest-parity output.

 Install and authenticate